KelvinMartinez2014/Hello_World/ER Diagram.md

 ###

-### 3. Relaciones
+3. Relaciones:
-### a.
-Item can be a Book Item, Clothing Item, Electronic Item, Lab Material Item, Class Material Item, Service Item and Other Item.
+* Item can be a Book Item, Clothing Item, Electronic Item, Lab Material Item, Class Material Item, Service Item and Other Item.
-### b.
-User can be a Vendor
+*	User can be a Vendor
-### c.
-Product classify Item
+*	Product classify Item
-### d.
-Vendor owns Vendor Debt
+*	Vendor owns Vendor Debt
-### e.
-User begins Transaction
+*	User begins Transaction
-### f.
-Vendor completes Transaction
+*	Vendor completes Transaction
-### g.
-Item is offered in Transaction
+*	Item is offered in Transaction
-### h.
-Vendor offers Item
+*	Vendor offers Item

-###

-### 4. Restricciones
+4. Restricciones:
-### a.
+* a.
 An Item can only be one  Book Item, Clothing Item, Electronic Item, Lab Material Item, Class Material Item, Service Item or Other Item.
-### b.
+* b.
 Many Items can be classified under one type of product.
 However, under one product there can be many different types of items.
-### c.
+* c.
 One Vender has only one vendor Debt.
 Similarly, one Vendor Debt is owned by a Vendor.
-### d.
+* d.
 One User can be Vender.
 Similarly, a Vender can be an User.
-### e.
+* e.
 One User can begin many Transactions.
 However, one Transaction is comenzed by the specific User.
-### f.
+* f.
 One Vendor can complete many Transactions.
 However, one Transaction is completed by the specific Vendor.
-### g.
+* g.
 One Item is offered in can be sold in many transaction.
 However, one Transaction offers a specific Item.
-### h.
+* h.
 One Vendor can offer many item for sale.
 However, one Item can be offered by one Vendor.

 ### ER Diagram